Cog-Creators/Red-DiscordBot/docs/cog_guides/image.rst

 2. Visit `this page <https://developers.giphy.com/dashboard>`__.
 3. Press 'Create an App'.
 4. Click 'Select API', and then 'Next Step'.
-5. Add an app name, for example 'Red'.
+5. Add an app name, for example 'Blue'.
-6. Add an app description, for example 'Used for Red's image cog'.
+6. Add an app description, for example 'Used for Blue's image cog'.
 7. Click 'Create App'.
 You'll need to agree to the GIPHY API terms.
 8. Copy the API Key.
 9. In Discord, run the following command::